dustinswales/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

-The CCPP must be able to detect when arrays need to be allocated, and when certain tracers must be present in order to perform operations or tests in the auto-generated caps (e.g. unit conversions, Association checks for optional scheme variables, etc.).
+The CCPP must be able to detect when arrays need to be allocated, and when certain tracers must be present in order to perform operations or tests in the auto-generated caps (e.g. unit conversions, association checks for optional scheme variables, etc.).
 This is accomplished with the attribute ``active`` in the metadata for the host model variables (e.g., ``GFS_typedefs.meta`` for the :term:`UFS Atmosphere` or the :term:`SCM`).

 Several arrays in the host model (e.g., ``GFS_typedefs.F90`` in the UFS Atmosphere or the SCM) are